xuanfeiren/Trace-Bench/README.md

 # Trace-Bench
-Benchmark to evaluate LLM as an optimizer
+Benchmark to evaluate LLM as an optimizer.

+Currently, we are adding problems/domains one folder at a time.

+The instructions to run each task are located inside the task folder.

 ## Problem Sets